shNext/Resume/README.md

 ### Reason Why I choose this position

+difficult to explain just one or two words but in my case the most closest expression is "difficult but attractive"

 ## Goals I want to achieve at the company

 For Technological Advancement, Value Creation, Social Contribution